Lextuga007/Philosopher-Analyst-Netlify/content/collection/nhsr-intro/FAQ/index.md

 Whilst there is no one way to convince IT departments of the benefits of having R/RStudio and having the freedom to install packages with no restrictions I would say, try to ensure the request is with IT security and they know this is used elsewhere in the NHS.
 Showing people the benefits of R can help too as I show the work by [Trafford Data Lab](https://www.trafforddatalab.io/) as an example of publicly available data visualisations which would be of interest to Councils.

+#### How long does it take for someone with no coding experience to learn R?

+This was a great question that really resonated with me as I firmly believe that anyone who wants to learn R can.
+Having another language beforehand can often help but it can also be a hindrance, it really depends on the person or the problem you are working on.
+I've heard it's possible to learn R in a week with the right support but it feels too much putting an expectation saying time scales like this as people learn at different rates.
+It also depends what is meant by 'knowing R' as I really enjoy tidying data and picked that up quickly but I'm very slow at coding a chart and I would take an age to do a map!

+If you want to learn R, you can, and you will succeed the best way that suits you in the time that's right for you.
+But remember there is a great community using R who are also want you to succeed and there's no better place than the NHS-R Community Slack group: nhsrcommunity.slack.com.
+I've asked plenty of questions there that may have been 'simple' but this is a supportive space where there is no question that is too simple.